pxslip/db-studio/docs/self-hosted/sso.md

 <a href="https://directus.myserver.com/auth/login/google?redirect=https://client.myserver.com/login">Login</a>
 ```

-- Where `https://directus.myserver.com` should be the address of your Directus instance
+- Where `https://directus.myserver.com` should be the address of your d9 instance
 - While `https://client.myserver.com/login` should be the address of your client application.
 The `/login` is not
   necessary, but helps to separate concerns